ooni/ooni.org/content/post/2023-pakistan-blocks-wikipedia-and-dw/index.md

 Wikipedia on 3rd February 2023 (which is what both PTA and [Wikimedia Foundation](https://wikimediafoundation.org/news/2023/02/03/wikimedia-foundation-urges-pakistan-telecommunications-authority-to-restore-access-to-wikipedia-in-pakistan/) announced).
-This was also [reported](https://twitter.com/vinifortuna/status/1621648126372085760) by Vinicius Fortuna (Lead of Google’s [Jigsaw](https://jigsaw.google.com/) team), who analyzed OONI data and shared these findings on social media.
+This was also [reported](https://twitter.com/vinifortuna/status/1621648126372085760) by Vinicius Fortuna (Engineering lead of Google’s [Jigsaw](https://jigsaw.google.com/) Internet Freedom team), who analyzed OONI data and shared these findings on social media.

 {{<img src="images/06.png">}}